Five ConCourt candidates recommended to the President

 Judge Jody Kollapen

-Gauteng High Court judge Jody Kollapen was caught somewhat off-guard during his interview for a position at the Constitutional Court.
+Gauteng High Court judge Jody Kollapen battled gamely during his interview for a position at the Constitutional Court.
 Not because he couldn’t answer questions posed to him, but, rather, because there were so few questions and so many diatribes — especially from Chief Justice Mogoeng Mogoeng — that he had to somehow respond to.
 He did this with an elegance and good humour that would have eluded many and exasperated most.

-Kollapen was asked by SCA Judge Azhar Cachalia, who was sitting in for Appellate Court president Mandisa Maya, about the “furious debates” in law journals and elsewhere that are critical of the recent commercial law judgments emanating from the Constitutional Court — and whether his experience and background would assist in remedying this if appointed.
+Kollapen was asked by SCA Judge Azhar Cachalia, who was sitting in for Supreme Court of Appeal president Mandisa Maya, about the “furious debates” in law journals and elsewhere that are critical of the recent commercial law judgments emanating from the Constitutional Court — and whether his experience and background would assist in remedying this if appointed.

 Kollapen said while he should have paid more attention to the law journals recently, he had the required diligence, industry and integrity to get up to speed when adjudicating such matters.